Overwhelmed by your love for animals?

 And the cats.
 They’re everywhere!

 Yes, to an outsider it could feel overwhelming.
-For the person who lives in that house, loves those animals are their lifeline, or so they think.
+For the person who lives in that house and ‘loves’ those animals, they may feel like a savior.
+They don’t see the neglect or animal sickness.
+They only think they’re saving that animals’ life.

 What Does Burnout Look Like?